trifinite/blooover/README.md

 The code in this repository is not maintained anymore!

-Find out more about the Blooover application on https://trifinite.org/stuff/blooover/
+Find out more about the Blooover application on https://trifinite.org/stuff/blooover/ and about its successor Blooover II on https://trifinite.org/stuff/bloooverii/